Codefi-Code-Labs/FE-VIdeo-Exercises/class-2-intermediate-css/exercises.md

 # Intermediate CSS Exercises

-## Commit your Progress to Github

-Every update you are proud to show off or accomplished is worth a commit even if it means it's not done!

 ## Exercise: FluidBiz Co.
 **Objective**: Create a responsive, fluid layout for a fictional business website.
 The website should contain a header, three columns (services, main content, testimonials), and a footer.